ExCon: Explanation-driven Supervised Contrastive Learning for Image Classification: Related Work

-Our proposed explanation-driven supervised contrastive framework is explainer-agnostic.
+\textbf{Grad-CAM} Our proposed ExCon framework is explainer-agnostic.
 We can then adopt any local explanation method in order to perform data augmentation.
 Given the faithful aspect of saliency maps under the linearity assumption, it is then convenient to opt for a gradient-based saliency map explanation method.
 In our case, we choose Grad-CAM \cite{selvaraju2017grad} as our explainer.
-Grad-CAM provides a saliency-map visualization highlighting the most contributing regions to the model's output.
-The use of Grad-CAM is convenient in the context of explanation-driven supervised contrastive learning as it is class-specific.
-Grad-CAM produces a separate heatmap for each distinct class.
-The heatmaps are obtained by examining the gradient flowing from the output to the final convolution layer.
+Grad-CAM provides a saliency-map visualization highlighting the most contributing regions to the model's output by examining the gradient flowing from the output to the final convolution layer.
+The use of Grad-CAM is convenient in the context of ExCon both because it is class-specific and cheap to run as it does not involve expensive sampling.

-To the best of our knowledge, our proposed framework is the first to explore explanation-driven augmentations in the contrastive learning setup and demonstrates its usefulness in the supervised setting.
-We believe that our proposed method could be further leveraged in the future on tasks with complex and high-dimensional data sources as it exhibits rich semantics.